Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Take all medicines as directed.

 Follow your provider’s guidelines for showering.
-Avoid swimming, bathing, using a hot tub, and other activities that cover the incision with water until your provider says it’s OK.
+Don't swim, bathe, use a hot tub, or do other activities that cover the incision with water until your provider says it’s OK.

-Avoid driving until your provider says it’s OK.
-Do not drive if you’re taking medicines that make you drowsy or sleepy.
+Don't drive until your provider says it’s OK.
+Don't drive if you’re taking medicines that make you drowsy or sleepy.

 Walk a few times a day.
 Slowly increase your pace and distance, as you feel able.